wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 You can [learn more about developing an accessibility statement here](https://www.w3.org/WAI/planning/statements).

-Here is a [tool for generating your statement ](https://www.accessibilitystatementgenerator.com/)you may find helpful.
+Here is a [tool for generating your statement](https://www.accessibilitystatementgenerator.com/) you may find helpful.

-In addition to your accessibility statement, make sure you keep an open channel for user's feedback on your applicatoin as well.
+In addition to your accessibility statement, make sure you keep an open channel for user's feedback on your application as well.

 ### Summary

-I encourage everyone who is starting to learn about the topic to initiate action in their organizational environment.
+I encourage everyone who is starting to learn about accessibility to initiate action in their organizational environment.

 Please raise any questions, arguments, concerns in the comments.
 I would love to hear back.

+You can reach us on Twitter or on Slack.

 Thank you for reading.